Overdue Sequels

 MIA Since: Episode Two (2007)

 Released in 1998, Half-Life was a landmark first-person shooter.
 In a genre that traditionally focused entirely on action, Half-Life was known for its compelling storytelling elements.
 The environments were highly interactive, the levels were infused with puzzle elements, and players could actually talk to other characters instead of simply blasting everyone away.
 Half-Life 2 was built around these same concepts, but it also boasted improved visuals, better enemy AI, and represented a new high point for narrative in an FPS.
 A vastly improved physics engine also helped Half-Life 2 trump its predecessor, and the ability to pick up and throw objects with the new gravity gun accentuated how interactive the environments really were.
 The game received numerous “Game of the Year” awards in 2004 and fans anxiously anticipated the sequel.
 The 2007 release of Half Life 2: Episode One picked up where Half Life 2 left off and Episode Two helped satiate gamers even more.
 The episodic model adopted by Valve led many fans to assume that Episode Three would be arriving in the near future.
 Indeed, Valve originally intended to release new episodes every six to eight months.
 Concept art of Episode Three was leaked in 2008, but the game itself was never released.
 Valve has basically been stringing their fans along for the better part of a decade without providing any real information about when (or if) Episode Three would be released.
 It’s probably safe to assume that the episode format has been dropped altogether, but either Half-Life 2: Episode Three or Half-Life 3 would be met with arms wide open.
 It’s just a shame that Valve can’t count to three.
-Although the upcoming release of Half-Life Alyx is certain to satiate some fans, it’s still not the proper sequel that we were promised.
+The VR-centric release Half-Life Alyx in 2020 was enough to satiate some fans, but it wasn’t the proper sequel that we were promised.

 7